ZiQiLN/ziqiln/README.md

 Bored Software Enginner with like 2-3 years of experience in building crap in JavaScript and TypeScript, explored pretty much JavaScript-related technologies such as `electron`, `react`, `node` and `deno`.

+> It’s January 2022 and I finally decided to rebuild my GitHub profile to be more suitable for recriutment because a lot of people had a problems cuz some fucking fucks somewhere at my account.

 ##### The JayStack

 Introduction to my favourite tools.